 1. Literature and Language Analysis

 A Message from the School of Education: Please contact the School of Education at email@example.com for information about all available Secondary Teacher Preparation Programs.
-All students interested in teaching English in middle schools or high schools should meet with their departmental advisors as soon as possible and must also attend a mandatory School of Education Undergraduate Information Session.
-Please call (310)338-7845 to obtain the next scheduled meeting time and to confirm attendance.
+All students interested in teaching English in middle schools or high schools should meet with their departmental advisor (Dr. Linda Bannister) as soon as possible and must also attend a mandatory School of Education Undergraduate Information Session.
+Please call (310)338-7845 option #2 to obtain the next scheduled meeting time and to confirm attendance.
 The advisor for STPP students regarding the School of Education is Terri Taylor, TTaylor@lmu.edu, x87755).

-Students should consult with the Director/Advisor for the Secondary Teacher Preparation Program for English, Dr. Linda Bannister (firstname.lastname@example.org, UH3875, x82854) to sign up for the program and to discuss their course of study.
+Students should consult with the Director/Advisor for the Secondary Teacher Preparation Program in English, Dr. Linda Bannister (firstname.lastname@example.org, UH3875, x82854) to sign up for the program and to discuss their course of study, especially their English courses.